Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 6 Basic File Attributes.markdown

     If **bar** is an ordinary file, both the commands display **bar** as the output.

-    If **bar** is a direcotry that contains only a single file or directory also named bar, than both the commands display **bar** as the output.
+    If **bar** is a directory that contains only a single file or directory also named bar, than both the commands display **bar** as the output.

 05. Does the owner always belong to the same group as the group owner of a file?